 If sun is more your thing than snow then try heading to states such as Hawaii.
 South Carolina or Florida.
 Starting a business in a resort is a popular option, but if you want an even more authentic feel and are happy with your business staying small you could even start a business on the beach itself.
 These on-the-beach businesses are typically smaller so you might want to consider what is advantageous for small businesses, such as being an Limited Liability Company instead of an S corp.
 For example, if you’re starting an LLC Florida offers great tax perks and flexibility of operations.
 Whatever the size of your sunny business, bear in mind that beaches often have restrictions such as zoning requirements so be sure to contact the planning department of the City Hall that regulates the beach you want to start a business on.

 Not all entrepreneurs want the big city lifestyle.
-Starting a tourism based business can be a great way to turn your passion into a long term fulfilling career.
+Starting a tourism business in the mountains or beach can be a great way to turn your passion into a long term fulfilling career.
 If you do your research, choose your location wisely and work hard it’s very possible to turn your dreams into a reality.